Firecracker Photographic Grant

 Through a combination of self-initiated fundraising and with the generous support of Genesis Imaging, the Grant fund is a minimum financial contribution of £2,000 plus credit of professional printing, mounting and framing services from Genesis Imaging.

-Applications are open to female photographers internationally, and those who are female-identifying.
+Applications are open to female and non-binary photographers internationally.
 Submissions are judged by an independent panel of industry specialists from a cross section of disciplines and sectors, including picture editors, commissioners, art buyers and gallerists.

 Submissions are subject to a £10 application fee, with all funding contributing to the Grant total.